-You must successfully pass the exams organized by your National or Regional Board or ISTQB recognized Examination Provider.
+You must successfully pass the exams offered by your National or Regional Board or ISTQB-recognized Examination Provider.

 There are 3 levels of certification:

-The Advanced level offers 3 Core exams and will in the future offer additional Specialist exams; in particular:
+The Advanced level offers 3 Core exams and 3 additional Specialist exams:

-The Agile stream consists of a set of syllabi (foundation specialist and advanced specialist) dedicated to the professionals involved in Agile projects, which have the prerequisite of the Foundation level core certificate.
-The agile stream contains the following certifications (one of them already available, others undergoing development):
+The Agile Stream consists of a set of syllabi (Foundation and Advanced level) dedicated to professionals involved in Agile projects, which have the pre-requisite of the Foundation Level core certificate.
+The Agile Stream contains the following certifications:

-A core certification is a certification that cover a topic in a broad, horizontal way, valid for any technology / methodology / application domain, and allowing for a common understanding.
+A Core Certification is a certification that covers a topic in a broad, horizontal way, valid for any technology / methodology / application domain, and allowing for a common understanding.

 Each exam contains questions aimed at verifying the acquired professional knowledge of the candidate on the topics covered by the Learning Objectives for the relevant Foundation, Advanced, or Expert syllabus.

-The Foundation Core exam only requires knowledge of the Foundation Core syllabus; all other exams, whether Core or Specialist, or whether Foundation Specialist, Advanced or Expert, assume that you have knowledge of the Foundation Core syllabus and may ask questions that are related to knowledge of the Foundation Core syllabus.
+The Foundation Core exam only requires knowledge of the Foundation Core syllabus; all other exams, whether Foundation, Specialist, Advanced or Expert, assume that you have knowledge of the Foundation Core syllabus and may ask questions that are related to knowledge of the Foundation Core syllabus.